-- 4.2.1.
-The objective of all scientific and promotional events for HCP organized or sponsored by Member Company (an "Event") should be to provide balanced scientific or educational information and/or to inform HCP about products. - 4.2.2.
-The following criteria shall be met to organize or sponsor an event by Member Company: - (i) agenda should have legitimate scientific content; and - (ii) no entertainment or other leisure or social activities should be provided or paid for by Member Company as explained in 4.3.10; and - (iii) held in appropriate location and venue which is conducive to the scientific or educational objectives and the purpose of the event. - 4.2.3.
-HCO's internal meeting which is focus on their organization operational objectives is not considered as scientific and/or education information. - 4.2.4.
-The participation of Member Company in a symposium, congress or the like should be declared clearly at the meeting or in proceedings of the meeting. - 4.2.5.
-Location and venue for event organized and/or sponsored by Member Company: - The location of event (i.e.: province or city) should be geographically in or near a city or town which is a recognized scientific or business center and is easily accessible for the intended audience. - (ii) The venue of event (i.e. hotel, convention center) should not be primarily known for its touristic or recreational offering.
-Venue which can provide relevant meeting facilities, convenient location for majority of attendance to reach, easy access to the airport or located downtown can be categorized as appropriate venues for holding event. - (iii) It is prohibited to use venues which are known or perceived for their entertainment image or are considered extravagant.
-For example, hotels incorporated with any theme/amusement park, golf course or beach with restricted access to public. - 4.2.6.
-No Member Company may organize or sponsor Event for HCP that take place outside of Indonesia unless it is appropriate and justified to do so from the logistical or security point of view.
-International scientific congresses and symposia that derive participants from many countries are therefore justified and permitted if majority of the invited HCP are from outside of Indonesia, and it makes greater logistical or security sense to hold the Event in another country. - 4.2.7.
-Payment related to Event shall be made to the legitimate party based on valid documentation.
-Please refer to Article 5.1.4 and/or 5.1.6.
+- 4.2.1 The objective of all scientific and promotional events for HCP organized or sponsored by Member Company (an "Event") should be to provide balanced scientific or educational information and/or to inform HCP about products. - 4.2.2 The following criteria shall be met to organize or sponsor an Event by Member Company: - 4.2.2.1 agenda should have legitimate scientific content; and - 4.2.2.2 no entertainment or other leisure or social activities should be provided or paid for by Member Company as explained in 4.3.10; and - 4.2.2.3 held in appropriate location and venue which is conducive to the scientific or educational objectives and the purpose of the Event. - 4.2.3 HCO's internal meeting which is focus on their organization operational objectives is not considered as providing scientific and/or education information.
+Therefore, Member Company cannot sponsor HCP to attend it. - 4.2.4 The participation of Member Company in a symposium, congress or the like should be declared clearly at the meeting or in proceedings of the meeting. - 4.2.5 Location and venue for Event organized and/or sponsored by Member Company: - 4.2.5.1 The location of Event (i.e.: province or city) should be geographically in or near a city or town which is a recognized scientific or business center and is easily accessible for the intended audience. - 4.2.5.2 The venue of Event (i.e., hotel, convention center) should not be primarily known for its touristic or recreational offering.
+Venue which can provide relevant meeting facilities, convenient location for majority of attendance to reach, easy access to the airport or located downtown can be categorized as appropriate venues for holding event. - 4.2.5.3 It is prohibited to use venues which are known or perceived for their entertainment image or are considered extravagant.
+For example, hotels incorporated with any theme/amusement park, golf course or beach with restricted access to public. - 4.2.6 No Member Company may organize or sponsor Event for HCP that take place outside of Indonesia unless it is appropriate and justified to do so from the logistical or security point of view.
+International scientific congresses and symposia that derive participants from many countries are therefore justified and permitted if majority of the invited HCP are from outside of Indonesia, and it makes greater logistical or security sense to hold the Event in another country. - 4.2.7 International Event is an event that majority number of participants and speakers are coming from out of Indonesia border, despite of the location of the event is in Indonesia.
+I.e. the event is in Bali and the major number of participants and speakers are coming from outside Indonesia, then it can be considered as international event.